scipy-conference/scipy_proceedings/papers/brian_mcfee/brian_mcfee.rst

 We note that the "optimal" default parameter settings are merely estimates, and depend upon the datasets over which they are selected.
 The parameter settings are therefore subject to change in the future as larger reference collections become available.
-The parameter optimization routines have been factored out into a separate repository. [#]_
+The optimization framework has been factored out into a separate repository, which may in subsequent versions grow to include additional parameters. [#]_

 .. [#] https://github.com/bmcfee/librosa_parameters